Skip to main content

 1. Automations can’t create records in synced tables

-2. Automations that update synced tables get hit with a ‘Actions can’t be added following an action that updates a synced field’ error:
+2. Automations that update synced tables get hit with an ‘Actions can’t be added following an action that updates a synced field’ notice: